 Buying or selling wholesale supplements will also require a business license and business tax registration.
 If you choose any business other than a Sole Proprietorship, you'll also need to obtain a Federal EIN and State Employer EIN.
 You will need these numbers in order to file taxes for your supplement sales business.
 All of this can be done through the Internal Revenue Service (IRS).

 License to Sell Supplements?
+Making and Selling Your Own Supplements?
 Depends on Your Busines Plan

-Whether or not you need a license to sell supplements will vary depending on your specific business plans.
+Whether or not you need a license to making and selling your own supplements will vary depending on your specific business plans.
 If you have any plans to create your own nutritional formulas or manufacture your own supplements, then you will absolutely need to obtain licensing, additional insurance, and may also want to consult with a business attorney before you get started.
 After all, there is a lot of liability involved in manufacturing your own supplements.

 Another option, and one that is much more favorable for those starting out in the supplement industry, is to go through a supplement manufacturer and obtain your own private label brand through them.
 This allows you to forego the need for licensing and a lot of the logistics that come along with it.
 Instead, you can rely on a reputable manufacturer that already has the licensure and resources needed to safely make, bottle, and label your line of supplements for you.
 By going this route, you can simply communicate to the manufacturer what types of supplements you want, as well as how you want them made (capsule form, chewable, compressed tablet, etc.).